sadanandpai/git-guide/README.md

 <br>

-### 23. I am trying to rebase my branch with same or other branch.
-As I have many commits, I am getting lot of conflicts on every commit rebase.
+### 23. I am trying to rebase my branch with the same or another branch.
+As I have many commits, I am getting a lot of conflicts on every commit to rebase.

 - You can first squash all commits to one commit (Refer [21](#21-i-have-many-commits-how-can-i-transform-them-into-a-single-commit-squash)).
 - Once done, rebase the branch and resolve all conflicts in a single go.
 (Refer [20](#rebase-approach))